cyberbiont/vscode-sidenotes/README.md

 Repeating anchors in the same document will be highlighted with colored dotted border for easier discerning (its color is randomly generated for each group).

 When you delete sidenote with `delete` command, all repetitive anchors in current document with the same ID are also deleted.
 Note that after this if there are other relevant anchors left elsewhere in your project, they will receive 'broken' status as their content file will be deleted.
-You can then deal with them as you like (see [Housekeeping](#Managing your sidenotes / Housekeeping)).
+You can then deal with them as you like (see [Housekeeping](#Housekeeping)).

 To delete only one of anchors use `wipe` command.

-## Managing your sidenotes / Housekeeping
+## Housekeeping

 By default, local directory inside your workspace folder is used to store notes.
 This lets you put your sidenotes under VCS control and commit them with the rest of your project (see VCS).
 However, because storage is workspace-bound,  this imposes some difficulties, one of them is the need to migrate your notes, if you want to move/copy your source document to another project/workspace.